dlt-hub/dlt/docs/website/docs/general-usage/naming-convention.md

 ---
 title: Naming Convention
 description: Control how dlt creates table, column and other identifiers
-keywords: [identifiers, snake case, ]
+keywords: [identifiers, snake case, case sensitive, case insensitive, naming]
 ---

 # Naming Convention
-`dlt` creates tables, child tables and column schemas from the data.
-The data being loaded, typically JSON documents, contains identifiers (i.e. key names in a dictionary) with any Unicode characters, any lengths and naming styles.
-On the other hand the destinations accept very strict namespaces for their identifiers.
+`dlt` creates tables, child tables and column identifiers from the data.
+The data source, typically JSON documents, contains identifiers (i.e. key names in a dictionary) with any Unicode characters, any lengths and naming styles.
+On the other hand destinations accept very strict namespaces for their identifiers.
 Like [Redshift](../dlt-ecosystem/destinations/redshift.md#naming-convention) that accepts case-insensitive alphanumeric identifiers with maximum 127 characters.

+`dlt` groups tables belonging to [resources](resource.md) from a single [source](source.md) in a [schema](schema.md).

-Each schema contains `naming convention` that tells `dlt` how to translate identifiers to the namespace that the destination understands.
+Each schema contains **naming convention** that tells `dlt` how to translate identifiers to the namespace that the destination understands.
+Naming conventions are in essence functions translating strings from the source identifier format into destination identifier format.
+For example our **snake_case** (default) naming convention will translate `DealFlow` into `deal_flow` identifier.

+You have control over which naming convention to use and dlt provides a few to choose from ie. `sql_cs_v1`

 * Each destination has a preferred naming convention.
 * This naming convention is used when new schemas are created.